kids encyclopedia robot

 The following year, IF Elfsborg once again challenged for a place in European football, brushing aside Hungarian side Szombathelyi Haladás and Portuguese S.C.
 Braga before eventually falling in the last qualifying round against S.S.
 Lazio.

-IF Elfsborg were big favourites for winning the 2009 but had problem capitalizing on their high possession and many chances and eventually ended up third behind AIK and rivals IFK Göteborg.
+IF Elfsborg were big favourites for winning the 2009 but had a problem capitalizing on their high possession and serendipity and eventually ranking third behind AIK and rivals IFK Göteborg.

-The following year expectations were still high, but due to a mediocre start (only nine points in the first 9 rounds), IF Elfsborgs 2010 campaign increasingly became an uphill struggle trying, but in the end failing to catch up to Helsingborgs IF and Malmö FF.
-Malmö FF eventually ended up champions with IF Elfsborg in fourth place.
+The following season expectations remained high, but a mediocre start (only nine points in the first 9 rounds), the IF Elfsborg 2010 campaign became an uphill struggle, and Helsingborgs IF and Malmö FF were uncatchable.
+Malmö FF would be champions with IF Elfsborg in fourth place.

 2010 marked IF Elfsborg's fourth consecutive season in continental football.
 The team entered the Europa League second qualifying round in the seeded pot having no real difficulties eliminating Moldovan side FC Iskra-Stal (on an aggregate score of 3–1).
-The Macedonian side FK Teteks proved to be no real challenge in the following round with IF Elfsborg effectively seeing of their opponents in an emphatic 5–0 win first leg win.
+The Macedonian side FK Teteks proved unchallenging in the following round with IF Elfsborg realising an emphatic 5–0 first leg win.

-The club made some more signings during the 2010–2011 winter.
-Most notable were forward Lasse Nilsson from Vitesse Arnhem, central defender Andreas Augustsson from Randers FC and target man David Elm from Fulham F.C.
+The club signings during the 2010–2011 winter were notable.
+Brought in were: forward Lasse Nilsson from Vitesse Arnhem, central defender Andreas Augustsson from Randers FC and target man David Elm from Fulham F.C.
 Once again, many of the media pundits were thinking that IF Elfsborg were firm favourites to win the 2011.

 In early spring former allsvenskan top goalscorer Fredrik Berglund decided to hang up his boots.

-The 2011 campaign showed an IF Elfsborg seemingly set on playing a more straightforward counter-attacking game, at least away.
-This seemed to be a recipe for success since the team started grabbing a few more away wins here and there. after the first half of the season the team was trailing Helsingborgs IF at the top of the table.
-Young left winger Niklas Hult was the standout player during the first half of the season, quickly establishing himself in the team and being touted by some members of the press as "the new Freddie Ljungberg".
+The 2011 campaign showed an IF Elfsborg seemingly set on playing a more successful straightforward counter-attacking game.
+The team started bringing home the occasional away wins.
+By season's midpoint the team was trailing Helsingborgs IF at the top of the table.
+Young left winger Niklas Hult was the standout player during that half of the season, quickly establishing himself in the team and being touted by some members of the press as "the new Freddie Ljungberg".

 In continental football, IF Elfsborg entered the fray in the first qualifying round of the Europa League.
 CS Fola Esch were brushed aside after winning 4–0 in the first leg at home and drawing (1–1) away.